EARTH Ltd & Southwick’s Zoo

 - Must be able to take and follow directions to maintain a safe work environment for personnel, visitors, and the animals at the zoo.

-- All interns are required to create a project for, and attend, EARTH Awareness Day on August 4, 2018.
-(Summer internships only)
+- All summer interns are required to create a project for, and attend, EARTH Awareness Day on the first Saturday in August.

-- Interns are required to assist with EARTH Bash on June 22, 2018.
-(Summer internships only)
+- Summer interns are required to assist with EARTH Bash.
+(2021 EARTH Bash date TBD)